johncburnett/Lavender/README.md

 ```
 <~lavender~>$ 0 -> 1 -> 2 -> 0 -> 3
 ```
 Lavender will output a chain of supersets for you.
 Each number refers to the index of the pitch set in your bank.
 To see the bank, run the command `list`.
 To add a pitch set to the bank, run `add <pset>` (using a set of your choosing).
-You can clear the bank with the `clear` command.
+The `add_random` command will simply add a random set to the bank.
+One can clear the bank with the `clear` command.

 The power of Lavender lies in the `generate <n>` command.
 With each chain that the user inputs, Lavender adds to a network of harmonic relations.
 The `generate` command outputs a random walk through this network.
 Just pass it the length of the chain you would like.
-This functionality will be expanded very soon.

 There is also the `path <start> <end>` command that will return a random path between two specified sets.

+One can also instruct Lavender to train itself with the `train <n>` command, which automatically runs n randomly generated chains using the current bank.
+One may also use the `populate <n> <m>` command, which will create n random sets and train the model m times.

 ### Dependencies
 * Python 2.7.10